iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 The input FIFOs are called **Stream Walkers**.
 Stream walkers are FIFOs that are attached to a DataStream and remember the last value in that Stream that each node has processed.
-You can have multiple stream walkers on the same stream that walk that stream at a different rate so one walker has 0 unprocessed readings while the other has many unprocessed readings.
+You can have multiple stream walkers on the same stream that walk that stream at a different rate.
+For example, say you have a stream named 'output 1' that has two nodes connected to it.
+The first node processes readings one at a time every time they come in so its stream walker will always stay up to date with the latest reading.
+The second node, though, could be configured to average its input every 60 readings, so its stream walker would accumulate 60 readings before the node fires.

+The key point is that whenever a reading is pushed into a stream, it is as if a copy of the value is pushed to each stream walker separately and those stream walkers function as independent FIFOs.
+So, one could have 60 readings in it while another has 5 even though the have the same stream name.

 In this tutorial we're going to use the iotile-sgcompile program to compile our high level SensorGraph down into the actual graph nodes and edges that